ittigorn-tra/twitter-api-sample-project/README.md

-8. Clone project on to local machine
+1. Clone project on to local machine
-9. Change directory to the project root
+2. Change directory to the project root
-10. Copy “local.env” file and rename it to “.env”
+3. Copy “local.env” file and rename it to “.env”
+4. Open the file `.env` and replace the value of `TWITTER_BEARER_TOKEN` to the one you’ve received from me (the project author)
-11. Set up conda environment
+5. Set up conda environment
-    3. Change directory to the project root
+    1. Change directory to the project root
-    4. Execute command `conda env create -y -f setting_up/env_requirements/mac/conda.yml`
+    2. Execute command `conda env create -y -f setting_up/env_requirements/mac/conda.yml`
-12. Activate the conda environment by executing the following command `source activate anymind`
+6. Activate the conda environment by executing the following command `source activate anymind`
-13. Execute the following command to run the API `uvicorn app.main:app --port 8000`
+7. Execute the following command to run the API `uvicorn app.main:app --port 8000`
-14. API can be reached by calling “localhost:8000”
+8. API can be reached by calling “localhost:8000”

 ##### Notes